Ardbeg Ardcore

 [*Incidentally, for an interesting and fun chat about Whisky Geeks and the pitfalls of taking things too seriously, you should check out the Islay Whisky Academy’s IWA LIVE 4 stream on YouTube https://youtu.be/z_D2_v2gtrs]

-Regarding Ardcore, I sometimes find myself wondering what came first, the whisky or the marketing concept?
-Obviously the spirit was laid down some years back so it’s been in the pipeline for a while but did master blender Bill Lumsden decide the whisky was ready and prompt a mad dash to come up with a marketing concept for it or did the marketing team come up with Ardcore and ask Dr Bill to find something in the warehouse that could fit the brief?
-Whatever the case, it’s a fun name and I know one of the Islay Whisky Academy students, who was once a bit of a punk himself, was absolutely delighted with it!
+That said, I sometimes find myself wondering what came first, the whisky or the marketing concept?
+Obviously the spirit was laid down some years back so it’s been in the pipeline for a while but did master blender Bill Lumsden decide the whisky was ready and that prompted a mad dash to come up with a marketing concept for it or did the marketing team come up with Ardcore and ask Dr Bill to find something in the warehouse that fit the brief?
+Whatever the case, it’s a fun name and I know one of the Islay Whisky Academy students, once a bit of a punk himself, was delighted with it!

 Incidentally, punk was a bit before my time but rave wasn’t.
 If the marketing team at Ardbeg haven’t lined up Happy Ardcore as a follow up they’re missing a trick.
-Imagine Ardbeg Day with smiley faces and glowsticks everywhere?!
-That’s got to be a winner, surely?!
+Imagine Ardbeg Day with dayglo smiley faces and glowsticks everywhere?
+That’s got to be a winner, surely!

 The Whisky

-Smell: Lots of thick Ardbeg smoke.
-Coal fires.
-Chimney smoke.
+Smell: Lots of typical Ardbeg smoke.
+Coal fires and chimney smoke.
 Ash.
 Charcoal.
 Soot.
 A touch of that famous medicinal TCP note that’s unique to Islay.
-The roasted barley is there too.
 Dark chocolate and well-fired morning rolls.
 Cereals.
 There’s also citrus – lemon and fresh orange.
 The longer it sits in the glass, the fruitier it seems to become.
 Soon there’s tropical pineapple coming through.
 It almost develops a white wine quality.

-Taste: A big mouthful of flavour with a pleasant oily texture.
+Taste: A big mouthful of flavour.
 Brine.
 The aromas of stony beaches and seashells evaporate off the palate.
 Thick, almost acrid smoke like sitting too close to a campfire.
 Liquorice.
 Aniseed.
 Pepper.
 Earthier peat notes towards the back.
 A little paprika along with the pepper.
-Water released some creamy malt and vanilla but always with a robust, malty base underneath.
+Water released some creamy malt and vanilla but always with a malty base underneath.
 The finish is smoky and long, though perhaps not as intense as you’d expect.

-Thoughts: As you can probably tell from my notes, I’m thoroughly enjoying this whisky.
-The idea of the roasted malt paints something of a picture but the reality doesn’t quite match it.
-Not that that is a bad thing.
-You almost expect to find another Ardbeg porter and while those chocolate / coffee notes are in the glass they’re only a small part of the picture.
-There’s also a wonderfully fruity spirit on top of those deeper base notes and the whole thing is wrapped in a big cloud of smoke.
-It ticks a lot of boxes.
+Thoughts: I’m enjoying this but the idea of the roasted malt paints something of a picture that the reality doesn’t quite match.
+You almost expect to find an Ardbeg porter but while those chocolate and coffee notes are present in the glass they’re only a very small part of the big picture.
+The overall vibe is of a young Islay malt with plenty of peat and some subtle dark malt notes.
+Less Ardcore, more softcore?

-Value for money: At £105 I certainly can’t call it a bargain and it’s always a little disheartening when a price tag like that doesn’t buy you a little more information – like an age statement, for example.
-I was in the fortunate position, however, of being able to try it first.
-I can’t overstate how much of an advantage that is.
-Is the bottle of whisky “worth” £105?
-In the grand scheme of things, probably not but I knew that I was going to enjoy it enough to justify the purchase.
-It won’t be for everyone but fans of Ardbeg won’t be disappointed.
+Value for money: At £105 the price is a bit off-putting and it’s always a bit disheartening when a price tag like that doesn’t buy you more information – like an age statement, for example.
+I was, at least, in the fortunate position of being able to try it first and I can’t overstate how much of an advantage that is.
+Is it “worth” £105?
+In the grand scheme of things, probably not, but I knew that I was going to enjoy it before the purchase.
+It won’t be for everyone but I think fans of Ardbeg would find something to enjoy here.
+It just won’t be the price.

 For more on Ardbeg visit the website here https://www.ardbeg.com/